 Moves to try: Cable row, machine chest press, triceps pressdown, leg extension, leg curl

-Negatives are probably one of the most taxing training methods both physically and psychologically, but they are undeniably effective at breaking through plateaus and increasing overall strength.
+Negatives are probably one of the most taxing weight-training methods both physically and psychologically, but they are undeniably effective at breaking through plateaus and increasing overall strength.
 Negatives focus on the eccentric phase of the lift — the lowering portion — where you lengthen the target muscle.
 According to the laws of biomechanics, you produce more force eccentrically than you do concentrically (shortening the muscle).
 In fact, research puts your eccentric strength about 20 percent higher than your concentric strength.

 You can do negatives one of two ways: with supramaximal weight or with slowed tempo training.
 To do supramaximal negatives, load a weight that is heavier than your max for that lift, then have a spotter assist you with the concentric (lifting) phase.
 Once in position, have the spotter let go and you control the weight on the way down.
 Note: For really big lifts, use the Smith machine, if possible, so you can set the safety stops at your bottom range of motion.